-Hydrogen bonding is an interaction between hydrogen atom bound to electronegative atoms in a molecule, such as oxygen, nitrogen, fluorine.
+Hydrogen bonding is an interaction between hydrogen atom bound to electronegative atoms in a molecule, such as oxygen, nitrogen, or fluorine.
 This is typically a weak interaction, especially when separation is performed in aqueous solutions.
-Liquid chromatography techniques evolved as tool for separation of different molecules based on their physico-chemical properties.
+Liquid chromatography techniques evolved as a tool for separation of different molecules based on their physico-chemical properties.
 Most common techniques of the separation are:

 Columns and stationary phases based on these techniques never perform purely with one type of interaction.
 Hydrogen bonding is omnipresent in every one of these techniques with minor contribution to retention and selectivity.
 However, in some cases, especially in normal phase chromatography, the contribution of hydrogen bonding can be significant.
-SHARC 1 is the first column specifically design to perform a separation based entirely on the interaction of the molecules capable providing hydrogen atom (donor) or attract hydrogen atom (acceptor) to the stationary phase with special properties.
+SHARC™ 1 is the first column specifically designed to perform a separation based entirely on the interaction of the molecules capable providing hydrogen atom (donor) or attract hydrogen atom (acceptor) to the stationary phase with special properties.

-Surface interaction within the column with hydrogen bonding capable analytes with acetonitrile as the mobile phase.
+Surface interaction within the column with hydrogen, bonding capable analytes with acetonitrile as the mobile phase.

 Hydrogen bonding energy is usually in range of 30 kJ/mol or less and depends strongly on the nature of the functional groups and their orientation within the molecule.
 This energy difference is the basis for selectivity of the interaction between the stationary phase and the molecule of different structure and chemical characteristics.

-A given molecule can retain on the stationary phase with more than one hydrogen bond, while also performing as a donor or acceptor of a hydrogen atom.
+A given molecule can retain the stationary phase with more than one hydrogen bond, while also performing as a donor or acceptor of a hydrogen atom.

-SHARC 1 column is a hydrogen acceptor type stationary phase showing higher retention characteristics toward molecules with higher number of polar X-H bonds such as alcohols, amines, acids, amides, phenols etc.
+SHARC™ 1 column is a hydrogen acceptor type stationary phase showing higher retention characteristics toward molecules with higher number of polar X-H bonds such as alcohols, amines, acids, amides, phenols etc.

 Hydrogen-bonding interaction offers unique selectivity based on number of “interaction points” available for hydrogen bonding.
 One of the useful characteristics to determine retention patterns in hydrogen-bonding mode is the molecular polar surface area (PSA).
 This calculated parameter is usually used for prediction of drug transport properties, but we successfully applied it to hydrogen-bonding interactions.
 Polar surface area is defined as a sum of surfaces of polar atoms (usually oxygens, nitrogens and attached hydrogens) in a molecule.
-Since those polar atoms can participate in hydrogen-bonding interaction, estimation of elution order can often be made based on PSA.
-While PSA is a good indicator of elution time, it must be noted that polar surface area does not account for the accessibility of hydrogen-interaction sites.
-Not every polar surface participates in intermolecular hydrogen interactions with the stationary phase.
+Since those polar atoms can participate in hydrogen-bonding interaction the estimation of elution order can often be made based on PSA.
+While PSA is a good indicator of elution time, it must be noted that the polar surface area does not account for the accessibility of hydrogen-interaction sites.
+Not every polar surface participates in inter-molecular hydrogen interactions with the stationary phase.